FedDrive/feddrive.github.io/README.md

 ```
 @inproceedings{feddrive2022,
   title={FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving},
-  author={Fantauzzo, Lidia and Fani', Eros and Caldarola, Debora and Tavera, Antonio and Cermelli, Fabio and Ciccone, Marco and Caputo, Barbara},
+  author={Fantauzzo, Lidia and Fanì, Eros and Caldarola, Debora and Tavera, Antonio and Cermelli, Fabio and Ciccone, Marco and Caputo, Barbara},
   booktitle={Proceedings of the 2022 IEEE/RSJ International Conference on Intelligent Robots and Systems},
   year={2022}
 }